sorskoot/sorskoot-website/content/blog/2020-09-18-DebuggingWebHoloLens.md

 To get this to work you have to find where Vorlon is installed on your machine.
 In my case it's `%AppData%\npm\node_modules\vorlon\Server`.
 You'll have to edit the `config.json` file there.
 Basically it comes down to changing `"useSSL": true`.
 When you want to run SSL on Localhost this is enough.
 In my case I wanted to use my own certificate.
 To get this to work I copied the `.crt` and the `.key` files to the `/cert` folder.
 I also updated the config to use these.
 Don't forget to update the script tag in your .html file to use the domain name if that's different now.

+After this you just open the Vorlon URL on your desktop and the WebXR app on the HoloLens.
+Anything that is written to the console will show up on the desktop.
+But you can explore a lot more on the remote location from your desktop machine.